Generation and Simplicity in the Airplane Rearrangement Group

 We start by defining a non-directed graph $\Gamma_B$ in the following way: \begin{itemize} \item its vertices are the components of $B$; \item its edges link pairs of adjacent components. \end{itemize} Note then that $\Gamma_B$ is a rooted regular tree of infinite degree, where the root is the central component. since rearrangements of the Basilica limit space permute components of $B$ and preserve their adjacency, $T_B$ acts faithfully on $\Gamma_B$ by graph automorphisms.
 This means that there exists an injective morphism $\phi_B: T_B \to G$, where $G := Aut(\Gamma_B)$.

 We now define a similar tree for the Airplane limit space by considering the components whose component paths have the following form:

 for some naturals $n>0$ and $k_i>0$, and for some dyadic $\theta_i \in [0,1)$.
 We denote by $\mathfrak{C}$ the set consisting of all of these components, along with the central component.
-Figure \ref{fig_mathrak_C} depicts three components that belong to $\mathfrak{C}$ and two that do not.
+Figure \ref{fig_mathrak_C} depicts examples of components that belong to $\mathfrak{C}$ (in blue) and that do not (in red).
 Note that these components are the ones that can be obtained by halving any central ray (which locates certain central components), then halving the external remaining part of that ray or halving any new ray departing from the located component, and so on until one stops at the newfound component.